ConsumerAffairs Unaccredited Brand

 There’s a definite convenience to Breadcrumb but there’s a recent upgrade that’s frustrating.
 It’s hard to tag how your day is going because when you look up the report for the day, it’s now only showing closed checks instead of all the checks that are open as well.
 So, when you're getting a gist of how your waiters’ sales are going, it takes calculations now.
 We like to try to have each of our employees meet a certain goal on their shift, and now it’s hard for them to be able to see where they’re standing at a point in their shift.
 And then some of the itemization specifically in Breadcrumb, when you’re doing the menu setup, the options make it difficult to copy and transfer information over to similar products that might be in the same modifier group.
 Sometimes this makes the process really arduous.
 These situations are specific to the model of the structure of the POS system.

-Upserve Company Profile
+Upserve Company Information

 - Company Name: